-MAXXON Potoons Catarafts Rafts GOOD QUALITY at REASONABLE PRICE
+MAXXON Pontoons Catarafts Rafts QUALITY at REASONABLE PRICE

 MAXXON Pontoons Catarafts Rafts – Rafts Rowed

-Although any Maxxon whitewater raft can be rowed their relatively low rocker means they also make great paddle rafts, and are very easy to paddle-captain.
-This lower rocker and gentle lift also improves the handling over what many more angular, rockered rafts can provide.
+Although any Maxxon whitewater raft can be rowed, their relatively low rocker means they also make great paddle rafts, and are very easy to paddle-captain.
+This gentle bow & stern rise and flat undersides also improve the handling over what many more angular, rockered rafts can provide.
+MAXXON Pontoons Catarafts Rafts – Rafts Rowed!

 MAXXON Rafts Hardware and Extras

-Maxxon rafts have ten 10 D-rings and four lift handles in the bigger sizes, and six D’s and two handles on the 9′ mini R2 raft.
-There are bail holes every 6″ around the whole floor perimeter, frame chafers (except the mini), and extra wear pads at the rear and just forward of the chafer to mitigate wear that paddler’s butts might create.
-The SB-380 12′, SB-430 14′ and SB-490 16′ have two full layers from the fender down, for 2200 denier’s worth of protection, and even a third layer of underside chafer at the lowest point.
-These extra layers, found on many imported pvc rafts, also make them a very difficult proposition to roll tight.
+Larger Maxxon rafts have ten 10 D-rings and four lift handles, and six D’s and two handles on the 9′ mini XSB290 raft and 10’6” XSB-320 model.
+There are bail holes every 6″ around the whole floor perimeter, frame chafers on the three larger sizes, and extra wear pads on the undersides of all pontoons and larger rafts.
+The SB-380 12′, SB-430 14′ and SB-490 16′ have an extra layer of material on the underside of the main tube, for 2200 denier’s worth of protection, and the floor bottom is also two layers by it’s design.
+These extra layers, found on many imported pvc rafts, can also make them somewhat difficult to roll tight, but the new Maxxon material is quite supple as pvc goes, so this helps.
+MAXXON Rafts Hardware and Extras!

 Five Year Warranty on MAXXON Rafts Catarafts and Pontoons

-Maxxon Rafts SB-430 14′ and SB-490 16′ rafts are shipped via motor freight, and this can get very expensive if you are east of the Rockies and / or if you have to use a residential address.
-Email or phone us for a quote.
-The two smaller sizes, and the cataraft tubes, ship UPS ground.
-Get your MAXXON Pontoons Catarafts Rafts while they’re in stock!
+Maxxon Rafts XSB-430 14′ and XSB-490 16′ rafts are shipped via motor freight, and this can get very expensive if you are east of the Rockies and / or if you have to use a residential address.
+Due to it’s boxed size – though not the weight – the XSB-390 also may have to go motor freight, since shipping it UPS generally incurs a big “oversize 3” surcharge.
+Email or phone us for a shipping quote on these three rafts.
+The two smaller sizes, and the cataraft tubes, go UPS ground and the shipping on them is included in the price if you are in the lower 48 states.
+Get your MAXXON Pontoons Catarafts Rafts while they’re in stock.
+Maxxon does run out of certain models at times.

 Rafting The West is a nice information site with lots of boating pictures!